unclecheese/react-selectable/README.md

 * `tolerance` (Number) The amount of buffer to add around your `<SelectableGroup />` container, in pixels.
 * `component` (String) The component to render.
 Defaults to `div`.
 * `fixedPosition` (Boolean) Whether the `<SelectableGroup />` container is a fixed/absolute position element or the grandchild of one.
 Note: if you get an error that `Value must be omitted for boolean attributes` when you try `<SelectableGroup fixedPosition={true} />`, simply use Javascript's boolean object function: `<SelectableGroup fixedPosition={Boolean(true)} />`.
+* `selectOnMouseMove` (Boolean) Enable to fire the `onSelection` callback while the mouse is moving.
+Throttled to 50ms for performance in IE/Edge